 To my surprise, the organizer replied that she too had cancer and was very understanding.
 She suggested that we find a person I could present with, so I would not need to worry in case I had to cancel.
 That was no problem.

 All through the grueling chemo treatments, the trip to Berlin was something to look forward to and inspired me to push ahead.
 I scheduled the two-week trip, book-ended by my chemo treatments.

-I have just returned and can still feel the glow of the experience.
-I’m so glad that I chose to go.
+When I returned I was full of the glow of the experience.
+I was so glad that I chose to go.
 If you are a travel lover who is sick in some way or has an impediment, I encourage you to find ways to travel.
 Even with limitations, it is a healing experience.
 Here I will share a few things I learned.

 As you get ready to go, find out about your destination.
 What are the health conditions where you are going?
 How long is the flight and what support do you need to manage it?

 Don’t hesitate to request a wheelchair for going around in the airport.
 Luckily, I did not need one, but realized that especially in some airports, there are crowds, rushes to connecting flights, and long walks between gates.